Communism in France

 Communism has been a part of French politics since the early 20th century at the latest.
 It has been described as "an enduring presence on the French political scene" for most of the 20th century.

 In 1920, the French Section of the Communist International was founded.
 This organization went on to become the French Communist Party (Parti communiste français, PCF).
 Following World War II, the French Communist Party joined the government led by Charles de Gaulle before being dropped by the coalition.
 From November 1946 to 1956, the French Communist Party won more votes than any other party in the French national elections.
 After 1956, their share of the vote gradually declined.

-In addition to the French Communist Party, there are and have been other French Communist political parties.
+In addition to the French Communist Party, there are and have been other French communist political parties.

+History

 Early modern period

 During the early modern period in Europe, various groups supporting communist ideas appeared.
 In the 18th century, the French philosopher Jean Jacques Rousseau in his hugely influential The Social Contract (1762) outlined the basis for a political order based on popular sovereignty rather than the rule of monarchs.
 His views proved influential during the French Revolution of 1789 in which various anti-monarchists, particularly the Jacobins, supported the idea of redistributing wealth equally among the people, including Jean-Paul Marat and Gracchus Babeuf.
 The latter was involved in the Conspiracy of the Equals of 1796 intending to establish a revolutionary regime based on communal ownership, egalitarianism and the redistribution of property.
 However, the plot was detected and he and several others involved were arrested and executed.
 Despite this setback, the example of the French Revolutionary regime and Babeuf's doomed insurrection was an inspiration for radical French thinkers such as Henri de Saint-Simon, Louis Blanc, Charles Fourier and Pierre-Joseph Proudhon, who declared that "property is theft!"